reexjungle/xcal/README.md

 ===========
 To get started on the xCal, you might want to choose one of the following options:

-1. Preview a [demo][1] of a running xCal server.
+1. Preview a [demo][2] of a running xCal server.
-2. Download the master repository [ZIP][2] file from GitHub.
+2. Download the master repository [ZIP][3] file from GitHub.
-3. [Clone][3] the master repository on desktop using the Github application.
+3. [Clone][4] the master repository on desktop using the Github application.

-[1]: https://reexux.com/xcal/dev1/metadata "Live Demo of xCal Web Services"
-[2]: https://github.com/reexmonkey/xcal/archive/master.zip "Download xCal as ZIP file"
-[3]: https://github.com/reexmonkey/xcal.git "Clone the master repository"

-### Contents of Downloaded Package
+### Contents of Download Package

-xCal is written entirely in C# and in case your favorite [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) is [Microsoft Visual Studio](http://www.visualstudio.com/), then the setup is guaranteed to be *pain-free* (*yeah you do not need the pain-killers*).
-All, you have to do is look for the solution file **xcal.sln** in the downloaded package, double-click it and *voila* - xCal project tree is automatically loaded.

-However, you may not be a Visual Studio enthusiast - perhaps a hardcore programmer who types on a basic text editor and uses command line tools to build the code or an expert user of another third-party .NET IDE.
-Well, in that case you may have to manually manage the project folders and files but lo! do not fear it is not a daunting task either - the following illustration hepls provide an overview of the logical layout of the directories and project files (*~~not~~ all that ends with .csproj,...*).
+The download package contains source codes and versioning files of xCal.
+It is also worth mentioning here that xCal is written entirely in C# and thus C# files are located within respective .NET project directories, which in turn are enclosed in a single solution directory.
+Illustrated below is the overview of such a physical layout:

 ```
 solution/